tscomm99/purple-team-workshop-2025-01/emulation.md

 We see that we have admin privileges on this system, let's disable some security tools to make our life simpler...

-Let's disable a bunch of useful things in Windows Defender.
+Re-open PowerShell as Administrator and let's disable a bunch of useful things in Windows Defender.
 We can turn off realtime monitoring (which includes antivirus), behavior monitoring, script scanning, and blocking at first sight.

 **Step 7**